 Home learning and independent study are an important part of a young person’s development.
 Each week students will receive a home learning booklet to complete.

 Students should work through the activities in this booklet to take responsibility for their learning and to demonstrate our values of ‘Ambition’ and ‘Hard Work’.
-In addition, the answers are included so students can check their own work.
 If there are any questions or a need for support, students should speak to the relevant subject teacher before the due date (form time each Friday).
 We do offer home learning support on Wednesday, Thursday and Friday in the iHive, 2.30 pm – 3.30 pm.

 Why we Assign Home Learning